S-35

 Plain Language

-Employers may not require employees to physically implant data-collecting devices (including subcutaneous implants or wearable accessories), install monitoring applications on personal devices, or use devices with location tracking unless the tracking is limited to work hours and strictly necessary for essential job functions.
-This is a categorical prohibition on the most invasive forms of workplace surveillance hardware and software.
+Employers may not require employees to implant subcutaneous data-collecting devices or wear data-collecting clothing/accessories, install monitoring applications on personal devices or wear/embed monitoring devices, or carry devices with location tracking enabled unless tracking is limited to work hours and strictly necessary for essential job functions.
+This is a bright-line personal autonomy protection in the workplace monitoring context.

 Statutory Text